angular/protractor/exampleTypescript/README.md

 ## Getting started

+This package.json references the local protractor directory with `"protractor": "file: ../"`.
+For the type declarations to work, from the protractor directory run an `npm install` to generate the declarations file.

-Install the node_modules and ambient typings:
+Next, install the exampleTypescript node_modules and ambient typings with:

 ```
 npm install